Irish grammar

 The morphology of Irish is in some respects typical of an Indo-European language.
 Nouns are declined for number and case, and verbs for person and number.
 Nouns are classified by masculine or feminine gender.
 Other aspects of Irish morphology, while typical for an Insular Celtic language, are not typical for Indo-European, such as the presence of inflected prepositions and the initial consonant mutations.
 Irish syntax is also rather different from that of most Indo-European languages, due to its use of the verb–subject–object word order.

 Syntax

 Word order in Irish is of the form VSO (verb–subject–object) so that, for example, "He hit me" is Bhuail [hit-past tense] sé [he] mé [me].

 One distinctive aspect of Irish is the distinction between is, the copula (known in Irish as an chopail), and tá.
-Is describes identity or quality in a permanence sense, while temporary aspects are described by tá.
+Is describes identity or quality in a permanent sense, while temporary aspects are described by tá.
 This is similar to the difference between the verbs ser and estar in Spanish and Portuguese (see Romance copula), although this is not an exact match; is and tá are cognate respectively with the Spanish es and está.